zayuk/Alanda_Task_ES_v2/readme.txt

 engine power, transmission type, fuel type, owner history, and emission compliance type.
 I bundled the details entry into one since each add can contain all or a subset of the aforementioned details.

+There might be bugs and/or exceptions thrown especially if the script is not launched properly so please see this:

 **Usage**:
 The script takes several arguments to execute:
 brand: Car manufacturer e.g BMW, Audi